Mdrs-Corp/the-mu-lang/doc/math.md

 # Math operations
-Tags to do some maths
+Tags to do maths
 ## Adderre
-sum all the values given :
+Sums up all the values given:
 ```xml
 <add>
 	a